FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Computer analysis in progress=This is the text in a new box that comes up once you have requested a computer analysis of a chess game.

-The computer analysis you requested is now available=This is a box that appears when the computer analysis you have requested is ready to be displayed.
-If you refresh the page without following this link, it changes to "View computer analysis".
-This message only appears to the player that requested it.

 The computer analysis has failed=This is an error message that appears when the computer analysis can't be displayed for some reason.
 It appears the "Computer analysis" tab

 View the computer analysis=Clicking this button takes you to the computer analysis.
 The message appears only for the player that requested it, in the "Computer analysis" tab.